 Across Fort Polk, the following disciplinary issues continue to be prevalent: Driving under the influence of alcohol, wrongful use/possession of controlled substances, fraternization, sexual assault and underage drinking.
 Below are recent examples of adverse legal actions for units within the Fort Polk jurisdiction.

-• A staff sergeant, assigned to the 3rd Brigade Combat Team, 10th Mountain Division, was issued a General Officer Memorandum of Reprimand for engaging in an intimate relationship with a junior enlisted Soldier, in violation of Article 92, Uniform Code of Military Justice.
+• A staff sergeant, assigned to the 3rd Brigade Combat Team, 10th Mountain Division, was issued a General Officer Memorandum of Reprimand for engaging in an intimate relationship with a junior enlisted Soldier, in vioby the general public.